Media of Langue: The Interface for Exploring Word Translation Network/Space: Exploration of network

 \subsection{Selecting words for coordinate calculation}

-$\mathcal{W}$ is first a set consisting of only one word specified by the user, and then words are successively added to and deleted from this set.
-The following assumption was made for selecting words to be added or deleted: ``The tentatively computed coordinates of the words correctly represent (to some extent) the semantic distribution of the words around the central word.''
-In other words, it was assumed that the closer a word is to the coordinates of the searched word, the closer it is semantically to the searched word.
+$\mathcal{W}$ is first a set consisting of only one word searched by the user, and then words are successively added to and deleted from this set, following the assumption that ``the tentatively computed word coordinates correctly represent (to some extent) the semantic distribution of the words around the central word.''
 Based on this assumption, words connected to words close to the searched word are added, and words that have moved away from the searched word are deleted.

-Algorithm \ref{alg:Media of Langue} shows the process of Media of Langue updating the coordinates of words and the addition and deletion of words.
-In the while loop from line \ref{alg:line:while true start} to line \ref{alg:line:while true end}, the updates of word coordinates are repeated.
-Once the coordinate updates converge, the coordinates are used to select words to add and delete.

-First, words are added in lines \ref{alg:line:add start} through \ref{alg:line:add end}.
-In line \ref{alg:line:add start}, a ``parent'' words set $\mathcal{W}_\mathrm{par}$ is created. $\mathcal{W}_\mathrm{par}$ consists of words whose distance from the center is less than $R_\mathrm{par}$.
-The words connected to any of the ``parent'' words (i.e., those that have a translation relationship with any of the ``parent'' words) form $\mathcal{C}$ (line \ref{alg:line:create C}). $\mathcal{C}$ is the set of candidate words to be added to $\mathcal{W}$.
-Among the words in the set $\mathcal{C}$, the word closest to the center is added to $\mathcal{W}$ (lines \ref{alg:line:select c} and \ref{alg:line:add end}).

-Next, in line \ref{alg:line:delete1}, words are deleted according to the condition regarding the ``parent'' words. ``Non-parent'' words that are not connected to any ``parent'' words are deleted.

-Finally, in lines \ref{alg:line:delete2 start} through \ref{alg:line:delete2 end}, words are deleted based on the maximum number of words condition.
-Words are deleted until the number of words (i.e., $|\mathcal{W}|$) is less than the maximum number of words (i.e., $N_\mathrm{max}$).
-The words to be deleted are selected in order of distance from the center.
+The word additions and deletions are performed when the word coordinates have approximately converged.
+Word addition is performed by adding a word that is connected to ``tentatively near-centered words'', i.e., ``parent'' words.
+Word deletion is performed according to two rules: (i) words that are not ``parent'' words and are not connected to ``parent'' words are deleted, (ii) if the number of words exceeds $N_\mathrm{max}$ (150 in our implementation), the words farthest from the center are deleted.